Jan-Emig/Jan-Emig/README.md

-<h1>"Welcome to the present moment.
+<h3>"Welcome to the present moment.
 Here.
 Now.
-The only moment there ever is."</h1>
+The only moment there ever is."
+<h2>Eckhart Tolle</h3>

 - 👋 Hi, I’m @Jan-Emig